Learning Lab - colored brain - md

 In this six-week course Jay McDaniel will guide students through important passages in Process and Reality, and, along with way, give everyone a basic understanding of sixteen key ideas.
 Each week he will invite participants to turn to particular passages and offer his understanding of their meaning, followed by open discussion.

-In this course Dr. John B. Cobb, Jr. presents a series of ten lectures that critically examine our current condition and constructively propose an alternative for the future, informed primarily by the process philosophy of Alfred North Whitehead.
-Students will have the opportunity to interact with and learn from one of the world's foremost experts in process thought, and together think through some of humanity's greatest challenges.
+In this course Dr. Cobb presents a series of ten lectures that critically examine our current condition and constructively propose an alternative for the future, informed primarily by the philosophy of Alfred North Whitehead.
+Students will have the opportunity to interact with and learn from one of the world’s foremost experts in process thought, and together think through some of humanity’s greatest challenges.